 Normally, eating too much sodium can raise your blood pressure.
 High blood pressure is dangerous for your heart because it can lead to atherosclerosis, which is a condition where plaque sticks to your arteries and creates blockages.
 High blood pressure can also make you feel chest pain (angina), and eventually cause heart failure or a heart attack.

-Signs of low potassium levels are muscle cramps, paralysis, abnormal heart rhythms and kidney problems.
+Signs of low potassium levels are muscle cramps, paralysis, abnormal heart rhythms, heart palpitations and kidney problems.
 Low potassium levels can be caused by excessive vomiting, sweating too much, taking diuretics and having kidney problems.

 Most adults should get about 4,700 milligrams of potassium per day, according to the American Heart Association.
 If you're not hitting that number, fill up on foods high in potassium.
 According to the U.S. National Library of Medicine, certain foods are particularly high in this mineral: